warpstreamlabs/bento/website/docs/guides/performance_tuning.md

 ## Maximising IO Throughput

-This section outlines a few common throughput issues and ways in which they can be solved within Benthos.
+This section outlines a few common throughput issues and ways in which they can be solved within Bento.

-It is assumed here that your Benthos instance is performing only minor processing steps, and therefore has minimal reliance on your CPU resource.
+It is assumed here that your Bento instance is performing only minor processing steps, and therefore has minimal reliance on your CPU resource.
 If this is not the case the following still applies to an extent, but you should also refer to [the next section regarding CPU utilisation](#maximising-cpu-utilisation).

-Firstly, before venturing into Benthos configurations, you should take an in-depth look at your sources and sinks.
-Benthos is generally much simpler architecturally than the inputs and outputs it supports.
-Spend some time understanding how to squeeze the most out of these services and it will make it easier (or unnecessary) to tune your Benthos configuration.
+Firstly, before venturing into Bento configurations, you should take an in-depth look at your sources and sinks.
+Bento is generally much simpler architecturally than the inputs and outputs it supports.
+Spend some time understanding how to squeeze the most out of these services and it will make it easier (or unnecessary) to tune your Bento configuration.

-### Benthos Reads Too Slowly
+### Bento Reads Too Slowly

-If Benthos isn't reading fast enough from your source it might not necessarily be due to a slow consumer.
-If the sink is slow this can cause back pressure that throttles the amount Benthos can read.
+If Bento isn't reading fast enough from your source it might not necessarily be due to a slow consumer.
+If the sink is slow this can cause back pressure that throttles the amount Bento can read.
 Try consuming a test feed with the output replaced with `drop`.
-If you notice that the input consumption suddenly speeds up then the issue is likely with the output, in which case [try the next section](#benthos-writes-too-slowly).
+If you notice that the input consumption suddenly speeds up then the issue is likely with the output, in which case [try the next section](#bento-writes-too-slowly).

 If the `drop` output pipe didn't help then take a quick look at the basic configuration fields for the input source type.
 Sometimes there are fields for setting a number of background prefetches or similar concepts that can increase your throughput.
 For example, increasing the value of `prefetch_count` for an AMQP consumer can greatly increase the rate at which it is consumed.

-Next, if your source supports multiple parallel consumers then you can try doing that within Benthos by using a [broker][broker-input].
+Next, if your source supports multiple parallel consumers then you can try doing that within Bento by using a [broker][broker-input].
 For example, if you started with:

 ```yaml
 input: